jj5/kickass-crypto/README.md

 ## Configuration Settings

 Please be advised that at the moment this code is configured directly in the `config.php` file.

-In future the `config.php` will include two separately managed config files, being:
+In future the `config.php` will include two separately managed config files,
+being:

 * etc/config-round-trip.php
 * etc/config-at-rest.php

 There will be management scripts for automatically rotating and provisioning keys in these files.

 Experienced Linux users know that you don't edit /etc/sudoers directly, you edit it with `visudo` so that you can verify you haven't accidentally introduced a syntax error and hosed your system.

 I intend to provide similar scripts for editing and managing `config.php` and other config files.
 So stand-by for those updates.
-In the mean time... _just be very careful_.
+In the mean time...
+_just be very careful_.

 ## Service Locators

-This library provides to service locator functions which manage an instance of the crypto library, those are:
+This library provides two service locator functions which manage an instance of the crypto library, those are:

 * kickass_round_trip()